paulnicholsen27/flatiron_lectures/module_1/010_intro_to_active_record/lecture_notes.md

 	- used to establish connection
 	- in labs used to access methods we've been writing in SQL

-make a db folder and put dbs in there.  make sub directory migrations
+make a db folder and put dbs in there.  make sub directory migrate

 Rake -T has not added any extra tasks as expected http://api.rubyonrails.org/classes/ActiveRecord/Tasks/DatabaseTasks.html